Raylow00/-Error-Simple_linear_regression_bike_sharing/README.md

 R-2 score: -0.76
+Explanation:
-Explanation: Other variables are controlled and isolated.
+- Other variables are controlled and isolated.
 Howwever, in fact, they are crucial in determining the output accurately.
+- The feature ( normalized temperature ) does not show linear or direct relationship with the label, and a linear model might not be the best to display the relationship.

 The many variables that affect the user count of bike sharing system might lead to a better model using multiple linear regression.
 Experiments on this dataset will continue to be done.